GAR rules at ZakStunts (draft)

 This document is a draft which is being reviewed by the community.
 Feel free to share your impressions at the shoutbox or at the forum topic dedicated to it.

-These are the rules for laps on the ZakStunts GAR scoreboard.
+These are the rules for laps on the ZakStunts GAR scoreboard, active between 2016 and 2021.
 They are primarily based on Marco's GAR demo video, while incorporating precedents established over the years in GAR races and other no-shortcuts competitions.

 GAR is a way of enjoying a Stunts track though an experience more akin to conventional racing.
 In many ways, it sharply contrasts with the no-holds-barred competition of the main ZakStunts scoreboard: no replay handling, no glitch chasing, no shortcuts, follow the yellow line.